modidhaval112/CarRentalApp_Docker/README.md

 * Code Conventions for the Java Programming Language (http://www.oracle.com/technetwork/java/javase/documentation/codeconventions-135099.html).

+### Database setup
+- The application needs to connect to an instance of MySQL
+- The database connection information can be found in the file:".\src\main\resources\application.properties"
+- The configuration to preset the database with tables and some hard coded values can be found in the file: ".\schema-mysql.sql"

 ### How to build the project using IntelliJ

 1. Run the Maven life cycle install